siefkenj/IBLODEs/book/typst/modules/module3-practice-problems.typ

       feas that are inffecting the bears.
       The ecologists make the following
       assumptions about these bears
-      - The bears reproduction is
+      - The bear's reproduction is
         uneffected by the flea population,
         and is only affected
       - The bears die at a rate